MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-zendesk.md

    ![](media/service-connect-to-zendesk/pbi_zendeskconnect.png)
 5. When prompted, enter your Zendesk credentials.
 Select **oAuth 2** as the Authentication Mechanism and click **Sign In**.
 Follow the Zendesk authentication flow.
 (If you are already signed in to Zendesk in your browser, you may not be prompted for credentials.)

+   > [!NOTE]
-   > Note: This content pack requires you connect with a Zendesk Admin account.
+> This content pack requires you connect with a Zendesk Admin account.
    >
    >